 Registration is now taking place for Linden Place's annual Summer Arts Camp for Kids, a weekday summer camp focused on the arts, for children ages 6-14.
 This camp is conducted on the beautiful grounds of Linden Place Mansion in Bristol, Rhode Island.
 Each day, from 9 a.m. until 2:45 p.m., campers participate in a wide variety of activities from arts and crafts and drama to creative movement and music classes.
 Each one week session is arranged around a theme and ends with a culminating performance for friends and family.

-Registration is $185 per student per week (includes camp t-shirt!) and there is a $30 discount for each additional student from the same family.
+There are two one-week sessions, July 7-11 and July 21-25.
+Week one’s theme is “Dig it!, an archeological adventure through ancient civilizations.
+Week two’s theme is “Yummy!”
+This week will be a culinary journey around the world through the fine arts.
+Registration is $185 per student per week, (including a Linden Place Camp t-shirt!) and there is a $30 discount for each additional student from the same family.
 Linden Place members receive a $30 discount per child.

 To be eligible, all children must be entering at least Grade One or higher.
-To register or to request a registration form, please call 401-253-0390.
+To register or to request a registration form, please call 401-253-0390 or download one here .

 Local author, Christy Nadalin, will share her new book at Linden Place Mansion with a brief presentation and book-signing!

 A new local history book reveals the intriguing characters and everyday citizens

 who have made Bristol’s history legendary.
 Legendary Locals of Bristol shares the stories

 of unique individuals and groups, past and present, who have had a lasting impact on thecommunity throughout its history.